Peer Research Consultants

 - Navigate the Libraries website

-- Explore undergraduate research opportunities and provide tips for finding a research mentor
+- Explore undergraduate research opportunities (like a UROP project) and provide tips for finding a research mentor

 Meet with a Peer Research Consultant (PRC) when you have a research paper or assignment for class and need help with it.
 It is best to meet earlier than later.